reactioncommerce/docs/docs/graphql-concepts.md

 The GraphQL server specification has no opinion on what a type's ID field should look like, but it does provide [a built-in ID type](https://graphql.github.io/graphql-spec/draft/#sec-ID).

-> The ID scalar type represents a unique identifier, often used to refetch an object or as the key for a cache.
+> NOTE: The ID scalar type represents a unique identifier, often used to refetch an object or as the key for a cache.
 The ID type is serialized in the same way as a String; however, it is not intended to be human‐readable.
 While it is often numeric, it should always serialize as a String.

 In particular, note that "it is not intended to be human‐readable".
 You should never display a field of type `ID` anywhere.
 They are only for references.
 If your data comes over from another system and has IDs with some meaning, then you should also store them on a different field where the raw value will not be obfuscated by the GraphQL layer.

 Note also that the server specification does not necessarily care whether an ID is globally unique.
 However, we intend compatibility with both Relay and Apollo for client-side frameworks, and [the Relay specification](https://facebook.github.io/relay/graphql/objectidentification.htm#sec-Node-Interface) does have a requirement here:

-> This `id` should be a globally unique identifier for this object, and given just this `id`, the server should be able to refetch the object.
+> NOTE: This `id` should be a globally unique identifier for this object, and given just this `id`, the server should be able to refetch the object.

 Additionally, the [Apollo caching docs](https://www.apollographql.com/docs/react/advanced/caching/#normalization) have this to say:

-> By default, InMemoryCache will attempt to use the commonly found primary keys of `id` and `_id` for the unique identifier if they exist
+> NOTE: By default, InMemoryCache will attempt to use the commonly found primary keys of `id` and `_id` for the unique identifier if they exist

 This does not specifically require global uniqueness since it also uses `__typename`, but because Relay does, we've opted to ensure IDs are globally unique.